 Accreditation is a voluntary process.
 Physical therapy education programs desiring accreditation status apply to CAPTE and must first achieve candidacy status before being considered for initial accreditation status.
-Both steps involve careful internal and external review and reports; onsite visits by qualified reviewers; and demonstrated compliance with established evaluative criteria and guidelines.
+Both steps involve careful internal and external review and reports; onsite visits by qualified reviewers; and demonstrated compliance with established Standards and Required Elements and guidelines.
 Learn more.

 Everyone!
 The physical therapy accreditation process is a valuable service to the public, students, educational institutions, the programs, and the profession.
 Learn more.

-CAPTE meets twice a year in April and October/November.
+CAPTE meets twice a year in April and October.
 Learn more.

 No, CAPTE only accredits physical therapy education programs.
 Learn more.

 Due to the "hands-on" nature of the profession, entry-level programs must include practice laboratories and clinical experiences that cannot be offered online or by correspondence.
 Therefore, CAPTE does not accredit any programs that are offered exclusively in a distance learning format.
-However, there are some programs that offer a portion of the program through distance.
-In the Directory of Accredited Programs, search by code A5 to find schools that offer a portion of the program through distance learning.
+However, there are some programs that offer the majority of the program through distance.
+In the Directory of Accredited Programs, search by code A5 to find schools that offer the majority of the program through distance learning.